Solar Energy: The Full Picture

 The Bottom Line

-Industrial-scale solar in interior British Columbia faces a fundamental problem: low energy density.
-At 15–18% capacity factor, a 208 MW facility converts ~776 hectares of working grassland into an industrial site that delivers roughly 3% of the energy that Site C hydro produces — and only during daytime hours, primarily in summer.
+Industrial-scale solar in interior British Columbia faces a core tradeoff: low energy density relative to land area.
+At an estimated 15–18% capacity factor, a 208 MW facility would convert ~776 hectares of working grassland, grazing land, wild horse habitat, and recreational area into an industrial site that delivers roughly 3% of the energy that Site C hydro produces — and primarily during daytime hours in summer.

 BC already has one of the cleanest grids in the world, powered by hydroelectric dams that deliver firm, dispatchable, 24/7 power with built-in seasonal storage.
-Adding solar duplicates summer capacity while doing nothing for winter peak demand.
+The role of additional solar generation in this grid context should be evaluated against its site-specific costs and tradeoffs.

-Meanwhile, 20% of solar panels may degrade far faster than projected.
-End-of-life recycling remains economically unviable.
-And the grasslands, ranching operations, wildlife corridors, and public recreation access lost to this project cannot be restored for decades — if ever.
+Meanwhile, some solar panels may degrade faster than projected.
+End-of-life recycling remains economically challenging.
+And the grasslands, ranching operations, wildlife corridors, and public recreation access affected by this project would be committed for decades under the current proposal.

 15–18%